tonethar/IGME-330-Master/notes/HW-hello-canvas.md

     - drawing state attributes: `.font`, `.shadowColor`, `shadowOffsetX`, `.shadowOffsetY`, `.shadowBlur`, `textAlign`, `textBaseline`
   - drawing state methods:
     - `ctx.measureText()`
-  - methods of the *drawing state stack*:
+  - methods of the drawing context that push and pop the *drawing state stack*:
     - `ctx.save()`
     - `ctx.restore()`
   - preloading a web font for canvas to use: